MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/layout/user-guide.md

 ### Teaching moments

-Teaching moments provide a series of images to make it easy to understand common tasks.
+Teaching moments provide a series of images that make it easy to understand common tasks.
 To access teaching moments, air tap **Help** in the main menu, and then air tap the area you need help with:

 [!div class="mx-imgBorder"]
 ![Teaching moments](media/teaching-moments.PNG "Teaching moments")